-Composite modelling using ultra-thin spatulas
+Composite modeling using ultra-thin spatulas

 For perfection in aesthetic restorations we need a precise modeling, right color selection and good shapes.
 In order to model the composite precisely it is suggested to have the right instruments.
 In the market we can find plenty of suitable instruments for composite stratification.
-In some of the modelling instruments for composite kits we can find a very thin spatulas.
-Thin spatula is convenient for modelling precisely the composite.
+In some of the modeling instruments for composite kits we can find a very thin spatulas.
+Thin spatula is convenient for precisely modeling the composite.
 Not all the kits have thin spatula maybe because it is a delicate instrument, but the disadvantages outweigh the advantages in the opinion of most of the experts in composite.

 Inside the LM arte kit (LM instruments, Finland) it is possible to find a thin spatula, thinner than many others in the market.
 In this article we wanted to point out the advantages of modeling with a thin spatula like Applica (the thin spatula from the LM arte kit) whilst presenting anterior free hand restorations for a change of smile of a patient after orthodontics.
 The instrument has an Italian name (Applica), but the name is internationally understood because it is similar to the english word apply, which is related to its function which is applying composite.

 The Styleitaliano group pushes the high quality dentistry with feasible, repeatable protocols, moderate costs for the patient, avoiding over-treatments and controlling the chair time.
 The free hand single visit smile rehabilitation with a single mass is a good example of that philosophy.
 In this particular case we demonstrate how choosing the right material, specially choosing the right opacity of the material, with a precise modeling of composite and giving the right shapes, in a single visit and a unique color, the aesthetic results can be more than acceptable for the patient and for us.